Tribhuvan International Airport: Terminals

 A terminal for VIP guests is also operated by the Government of Nepal, where international state guests are welcomed.
 There are plans to construct a separate terminal for helicopter transportation.

-Radisson Hotel Kathmandu operates an executive lounge for first and business class passengers for several airlines and Thai Airways operates a Royal Thai Silk lounge for its business-class passengers, as well as Star Alliance Gold card holders.
+Radisson Hotel Kathmandu operates an executive lounge for first and business class passengers of several airlines and Thai Airways operates a Royal Thai Silk lounge for its business-class passengers, as well as Star Alliance Gold card holders.

-There is a duty-free shop in the departure area, and tea, coffee, and confectionery outlets that serve international travellers including A.B.P.
-Mart, Karki Multiple Trade and Suppliers.
-There are also baggage help desk, senior citizens and mother room, banking services and pre-paid taxi services to assist the travelling passengers at the terminal building.
+There is a duty-free shop in the departure area, and tea, coffee and confectionery outlets.
+There are also baggage help desk, senior citizens and mother room, banking services and pre-paid taxi services to assist passengers at the terminal building.